 - He’s ticketed for speeding

-- Sniff dog handler walks the dog around car
+- Sniff dog handler walks the K9 around the car

 - Drug dog alerts on the trunk